bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Usage is not limited to Domoticz, you can extract the decoding part for other purposes.<br>
 There are also a few other sketches here to help you read and write to the EMS bus.<br>
 <br>
-Furthermore there are some schematics here to help you build the converter circuit.<br>
+Furthermore there are some schematics here to help you build the converter circuit.<br>(Or buy a complete converter board [here](https://shop.hotgoodies.nl/ems/).)<br>
 <br>
 <img src="https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/Documentation/ems-on-mega.jpg" width="300">